 Older style chains that do not have O-ring or X seals will not last as long as modern chains with seals.
 They are more difficult to keep clean because dirt and moisture can get inside the pins and rollers.
 If they are not constantly kept clean and properly lubed, they will not last the 30,000 plus miles that a sealed chain will last.

 O-ring and X seal chains are designed to keep dirt and moisture away from the pins and rollers and to keep a special lubricant inside.
 As long as you use cleaners and lubricants that do not deteriorate those seals, your chain will last a long time.

 Type of Riding

 Also, excess stress on the chain and sprockets due to racing, track days, constant high speeds, will cause the average chain to wear more quickly.
-It’s recommended to upgrade to a high performance chain and sprocket set if you do a lot off track riding, or racing.
+It’s recommended to upgrade to a high-performance chain and sprocket set if you do a lot of track riding or racing.

 Signs that Your Chain Needs Replacing

 Chain inspection should be a part of your pre-ride check inspection.
 It’s just as important as tire pressure and oil level.
 There are a few things to look for that will tell you when your chain needs replacing.

 Rust can form fairly quickly if your motorcycle gets wet and the chain is not properly lubed.
 A little surface rust does not always mean your chain is completely ruined, but if the pins and rollers are also rusted, it likely means the seals are bad.
 In that case, it’s time to replace the chain.

 Look for links that are stuck causing kinks in the chain.
 Kinks indicate a weak point where the seals are no longer keeping dust and dirt out of the pins.
 This weak point is at greater risk of breaking and can cause excess wear on your sprockets.